SMU rallies from 15 points down to stun No. 6 Houston 85-83

 Houston: The Cougars can't afford anymore missteps if they want to contend for a possible No. 1 regional seed in the NCAA Tournament.
 Their losses this season have been by two points to Wisconsin in late November, one to Alabama in early December and two at SMU.

 SMU: The Mustangs avoided their first losing streak since late November.
-They appear headed for a second consecutive NIT appearance.
+They appear headed for a second consecutive NIT appearance with hopes of playing their way into the NCAA Tournament consideration.

 Houston: Hosts Memphis on Saturday.